Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

-More refined estimates of $m_r$ are achieved by modeling the magnetic field dependence of all the $ns$ exciton energies.
+\textbf{Modeling exciton energies with the Rytova-Keldysh potential.} More refined estimates of $m_r$ are achieved by modeling the field dependence of all the $ns$ exciton energies.
 To this end we numerically solve the eigenvalue (Schr\"odinger) equation $H \psi_{ns}(r) = E_{ns} \psi_{ns}(r)$ to find the energies and wavefunctions of the $ns$ exciton states in an applied magnetic field.
-For radially-symmetric $s$-type exciton states in 2D in a perpendicular magnetic field, $H = -(\hbar^2/2m_r)\nabla^2_r + e^2 B^2 r^2/8m_r + V(r)$, where $r$ is the relative distance between the electron and hole and $V(r)$ is a realistic functional form of the electrostatic potential between the electron and hole.
-Very general and broadly-applicable formulations of $V(r)$ can be derived for 2D materials based on first principles \cite{Latini, vanTuan, Cho}.
-Here we adopt the popular ``Rytova-Keldysh potential'' \cite{Rytova, Keldysh, Cudazzo} that has been shown to accurately describe this potential in a thin semiconductor slab that is confined between dielectrics with $\varepsilon_{\rm top}$ and $\varepsilon_{\rm bottom}$, and provide good agreement with measured $ns$ exciton energies \cite{Chernikov, StierPRL}.
+For radially-symmetric $s$-type exciton states in 2D in perpendicular fields, $H = -(\hbar^2/2m_r)\nabla^2_r + e^2 B^2 r^2/8m_r + V(r)$, where $r$ is the relative distance between the electron and hole and $V(r)$ is the electrostatic potential between the electron and hole.
+Very general formulations of $V(r)$ can be derived for 2D materials based on first principles \cite{Latini, vanTuan, Cho}.
+Here we adopt the popular Rytova-Keldysh potential \cite{Rytova, Keldysh, Cudazzo} that has been shown to accurately describe this potential in a thin semiconductor slab that is confined between dielectrics with $\varepsilon_{\rm top}$ and $\varepsilon_{\rm bottom}$, and provide good agreement with measured $ns$ exciton energies \cite{Chernikov, StierPRL}.
 In the limit of an infinitely thin 2D slab and reasonably large dielectric contrast between the 2D material and the surrounding materials, the Rytova-Keldysh potential can be expressed analytically as

 where $H_0$ and $Y_0$ are the Struve function and Bessel function of the second kind.
 The average dielectric constant of the encapsulating materials is given by $\kappa=\frac{1}{2}(\varepsilon_{\rm top}+\varepsilon_{\rm bottom})$, and the dielectric properties of the 2D layer itself are characterized by its screening length $r_0 = 2 \pi \chi_{\rm 2D}$, where $\chi_{\rm 2D}$ is the material's 2D polarizability.
 At large electron-hole separations $r \gg r_0$, $V_{RK}(r)$ scales as $-1/\kappa r$, similar to a bulk semiconductor.
 However when $r \leq r_0$, $V_{RK}(r)$ begins to diverge much more slowly and tends towards ${\rm log} (r/r_0)$.
 This leads to a spectrum of $ns$ exciton states with energy separations that deviate markedly from a conventional hydrogen-like Rydberg spectrum, especially for the most tightly-bound $1s$ and $2s$ excitons.